A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in

-where $S(x)$ is the support of vector x.
-The constraint on the support ensures that the solution of the constrained optimization problem has the same structure as the solution of the penalized estimate.
-This constrained optimization problem can be solved by the penalized SAEM algorithm with appropriate choices for the adaptive weights: non-null differences are attached to null weights (and are therefore not penalized) and null differences are attached to weights that are high enough to force them to be null in the solution $\tilde \theta_\Lambda$.
-Finally, we take:
+\end{linenomath} where $S(x)$ is the support of vector $x$.
+This can be seen as a relaxed lasso \citep{meinshausen2007relaxed} with relaxing parameter set to $0$.
+The constraint on the support ensures that the solution of the constrained optimization problem has the exact same structure as the solution of the initial penalized estimate.
+This constrained optimization problem is not trivial.
+Even if it is an unpenalized problem, it can be solved by the penalized SAEM algorithm with appropriate choices for the adaptive weights: non-null differences are attached to null weights (and are therefore not penalized) while null differences are attached to weights that are high enough to force these differences to be null in the solution $\tilde \theta_\Lambda$.
+Finally, we take: \begin{linenomath}